Cavan county football team

-The Cavan county football team represents Cavan in men's Gaelic football and is governed by Cavan GAA, the county board of the Gaelic Athletic Association.
+The Cavan county football team represents County Cavan in men's Gaelic football and is governed by Cavan GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Ulster Senior Football Championship and the National Football League.

 Cavan's home ground is Breffni Park, Cavan.
-The team's manager is Mickey Graham.
+The team's manager is Raymond Galligan.

 The team last won the Ulster Senior Championship in 2020, the All-Ireland Senior Championship in 1952 and the National League in 1948.

 History

 Early years

 Cavan is the most successful football county in the province of Ulster, having won the All-Ireland Senior Football Championship (SFC) five times, the Ulster Senior Football Championship (SFC) 40 times, and the National Football League once.

 Between 1893 and 1899, neither Connacht nor Ulster took part in the All-Ireland SFC.
 Cavan, however, played in the preliminary round of the Leinster Senior Football Championship in 1895, losing to Louth.